lfit/releng-global-jjb/docs/jjb/lf-release-jobs.rst

 :Required Parameters:

-    :distribution_type: Must be "packagecloud".
     :package_name: A list of names that specify the packages to promote.
-        (Found via jenkins log when using gem to initally push package up eg.
+        (Found in jenkins console log when using gem to push package eg.
         "Pushing /path/of/package/name-of-package.rpm... success!"
-        OR using rest api call with generated token from packagecloud.io "curl https://packagecloud.io/api/v1/repos/test_user/test_repo/search?q=
+        OR using rest api call to query packagecloud.io repo "curl https://packagecloud.io/api/v1/repos/test_user/test_repo/search?q=
         | yq -r .[].filename"